 Note: For versions below 16.8.0, use a custom code to collect data for heatmaps and clickmaps.

-The heatmap & clickmap tag lets you collect data for heatmaps and clickmaps in the site inspector for Chrome.
-A heatmap shows color-coded data on where people clicked on a page.
-A clickmap shows the details of clicked elements on a page.
-In this article, we’ll show you how to set it up.
+A heatmap & clickmap tag lets you collect data for heatmaps and clickmaps and then display it in the site inspector for Chrome.
+Heatmaps show where users clicked on a page, while clickmaps give details about clicked elements.

 Before you start

-- The site inspector for Chrome can also show scrollmaps, and they need to be set up separately.
+- The site inspector can also display scrollmaps, but you’ll need to set them up separately.

-- You can use only one heatmap & clickmap tag on a site or app.
+- Keep in mind that you can use only one heatmap & clickmap tag on a single site or app.

 Add and set up a tag

-To add and set up the heatmap & clickmap tag, follow these steps:
+To set up the heatmap & clickmap tag, follow these steps:

 - Go to Menu > Tag Manager.